 Using Positive Action for Christ’s elementary series, the theme for this year is Finding God’s Promises.
 This curriculum is comprised of five primary truths: God promises Heaven, God promises a Savior, God promises a plan for His people, God promises to teach us, and God promises to bless us when we worship Him and do for others.
 By studying the life of Moses through the book of Exodus, students learn to trust God.
 In the mission field, second grade students support the Make a Wish Foundation.
 Students are led in daily prayers and are expected to memorize and recite key Bible verses.

-Using Everyday Mathematics, students are exposed to a variety of mathematical functions, including: rote counting, place value, fractions, number theory, equivalency, comparing and ordering numbers, lines and angles, symmetry, problem solving, patterns, number sentences, operations, data collection and analysis, qualitative property, measurement, capacity, money, temperature, and time.
+Using Progress in Mathematics, students are exposed to a variety of mathematical functions, including: rote counting, place value, fractions, number theory, equivalency, comparing and ordering numbers, lines and angles, symmetry, problem solving, patterns, number sentences, operations, data collection and analysis, qualitative property, measurement, capacity, money, temperature, and time.
 In addition to daily practice, students use a multitude of hands on activities to reinforce learning.

 Students use the integrated program, Journeys, to increase their understanding of phonics skills, phonetic spelling patterns, and grammar.
-As they study the grammar rules and concepts at a more in-depth level, students begin to write complete sentences with correct punctuation, spelling, and capitalization.
+As they study the grammar rules and concepts at a more in-depth level, students write complete sentences with correct punctuation, spelling, and capitalization.
 They will compose paragraphs in an organized format and write stories with a beginning, middle, and end.

 Our end of year goal for each second grader is to read with fluency and expression, use phonics skills to decode unfamiliar words, and broaden comprehension skills.
 Using Journeys, the students learn core reading strategies, grammar concepts, writing, spelling, and phonics in a thematically based structure that consistently reinforces how those core subjects go together.
 In reading, the students will explore skills like sequence of events, compare and contrast, author’s purpose, cause and effect, story structures, and character.